 It is the humbled and contrite alone who are both refreshed and made homesick by the kindly warmth of those eternal hymns resounding in the sacred silence of God’s own heart.
 Raised by grace beyond the futility that clouds intellects still subject to death, such prayer accesses a saving mystery to taste heaven itself and drink from life giving waters.
 [Saint] Elisabeth of the Trinity speaks of a Divine Object that evokes adoration, an ecstasy of love.
 Pope Francis describes this as seeing through the resurrected eyes of Christ.
 Saint Paul explains that this living sacrifice, this spiritual worship, results in knowing God’s will, and all that is good, pleasing and perfect in His eyes (Romans 12:2).

 For more of Anthony’s insights on prayer, don’t miss his book, Hidden Mountain Secret Garden, an experience like no other.
 Anthony has an unusually profound understanding of mystical theology and lives a life of deep prayer.
 Among his many accomplishments and responsibilities, Dr. Lilles now teaches theology for the Avila Institute.

-Art: Detail of Mulher do chale verde (Woman with green shawl), Cyprien Eugène Boulet, before 1927, PD-US term of life of author plus 80 years; Sense of Sight detail, Annie Swynnerton, 1898, PD-US copyright expired; Beet mit Tulpen und Stiefmütterchen (fotografiert aus der Vogelperspektive), 3268Zauber, own work undated, CCA-SA; all Wikimedia Commons.
+Art for this post on a contemplation that hears Heaven: Detail of Mulher do chale verde (Woman with green shawl), Cyprien Eugène Boulet, before 1927, PD-US term of life of author plus 80 years; mirror detail of Sense of Sight, Annie Swynnerton, 1898, PD-US author’s life plus 70 years or less; Beet mit Tulpen und Stiefmütterchen (fotografiert aus der Vogelperspektive), 3268Zauber, own work undated, CCA-SA 3.0 Unported; all Wikimedia Commons.